Orwell Astronomical Society (Ipswich)

 Theme: the Moon.

-Saturday 20 September was the date of OASI's 1980 open day.
-After terrible weather on the preceding Friday night together with many other functions going on in and around Ipswich, not to mention a home football match at Portman Road, many expected that the event might not live up to expectations.
+OASI's 1980 open day was held on Saturday 20 September.
+After terrible weather on the previous night, many other functions going on in and around Ipswich, not to mention a home football match at Portman Road, we anticipated that the event might not be well attended.
 Poor weather during the day on Saturday reinforced this opinion.

 Meanwhile, back at the gate, William Crooks spent the whole afternoon collecting entrance fees and amassed the staggering total of £111.80!